 | After windy days | Debris can block roof vents and trap gases indoors | Inspect and clear vent caps and install mesh guards |

-These conditions do not always indicate a major plumbing failure, but they should never be ignored when odors keep returning.
-A pattern tied to weather or household use often points to venting issues, dry traps, or early drainage problems that can be resolved before they worsen.
+These conditions do not always indicate a major plumbing failure, but they should never be ignored when odours keep returning.
+Because Sydney Water’s sewer and stormwater networks are separate systems, a smell that appears only during rain usually points to a private drainage fault on your property rather than a network-wide issue—something a licensed plumber can confirm quickly.
 If the smell persists despite these preventative steps, Anton’s Plumbing & Gas can inspect the system and identify the underlying cause with a practical long-term solution.

 Seasonal Considerations for Sydney Homeowners

-Seasonal changes can affect how your plumbing system performs and how easily odors develop inside the home.
+Seasonal changes can affect how your plumbing system performs and how easily odours develop inside the home.
 Sydney’s mix of heat, rain, wind, and falling debris can all influence trap seals, vent function, and drain performance throughout the year.
-Adjusting your maintenance routine by season helps reduce the risk of unpleasant bathroom odors and prevents small issues from becoming larger plumbing problems.
+Adjusting your maintenance routine by season helps reduce the risk of unpleasant bathroom odours and prevents small issues from becoming larger plumbing problems.

 Summer

-High temperatures can cause water in P-traps to evaporate more quickly, especially in bathrooms with poor airflow or in fixtures that are not used often.
+High temperatures can cause water in P-traps to evaporate more quickly, especially in bathrooms with poor airflow or in fixtures that are not used often over the Christmas break.
 This can leave drains vulnerable to sewer gases rising back into the home.
 Running water in all drains weekly, adding mineral oil to rarely used traps, and checking exhaust fans for proper performance can help maintain protection during hotter months.

 Autumn

-Autumn often brings falling leaves and debris that can collect in roof vents and stormwater grates.
-When these openings become blocked, airflow is restricted and plumbing odors may start to build indoors.
+Autumn often brings falling leaves and debris that can collect in roof vents and stormwater grates across leafy Sydney streets.
+When these openings become blocked, airflow is restricted and plumbing odours may start to build indoors.
 This season is also an ideal time to arrange a CCTV drain inspection so potential issues can be identified before the wetter months arrive.

 Winter